92levig/googlecl/test_suite/README.txt

 Contacts tests are in the file test_contacts.sh.

-Sometimes the test contact is placed in 'Other Contacts' category, then the google service returns error that it cannot add another contact with the same name, however googlecl cannot list this contact and inform about the error.
+Known bug: sometimes the test contact is placed in 'Other Contacts' category, then the google service returns error that it cannot add another contact with the same name.
+But GoogleCL cannot list this contact and throws an error.

+Fix: Delete the contact manually using the web interface.

 Picasa Tests

 Picasa tests are in the file: test_picasa.sh.